techiediaries/techiediaries/_posts/2020/angular-9/2019-09-14-angular-9-ngif-tutorial-example.md

 This means, that you either need to disable or hide the delete and update buttons if users are not logged in.

+## Using `ngIf` in Angular 9

-One way of achieving this in Angular 8 applications is through using the `ngIf` directive.
+One way of achieving this in Angular 9 applications is through using the `ngIf` directive.

 On the `ContactListComponent ` component, we have added the Boolean `showActions` variable.
 You can then listen for the authentication state and set the `showActions` accordingly.